Home Compare BOL.PA vs VEND.OL

 Bolloré vs VEND.OL: Which Stock Looks Stronger in 2026?

-VEND.OL holds the cleaner structural position, with growth as the main driver and stability adding further support.
+The structural profiles are close, with VEND.OL carrying a narrow edge on stability.
 Bolloré SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Bolloré SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with VEND.OL, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.